UEFA Sustainability Strategy: Strength Through Unity

 What is UEFA's football and sustainability mission?

-Our mission is to activate and accelerate collective action to respect human rights and the environment in the context of European football.
+Our missions is to inspire, activate and accelerate collective action to generate social impact and respect for the environment in the context of European football.
 We lead by example, implementing all of our activities and events according to UEFA's official values and principles of sustainability.

 Our efforts to ensure European football leaves a positive legacy are guided by 11 policies and five areas of action.